Marketing Your Preconstruction Services to Owners and Architects

 • Practice and rehearse your interview with the whole project team several times over several days before the interview.

-• Train part of your team to act like the customer and architect bringing up hard questions.
+• Train part of your team to act like the customer and architect by bringing up hard questions.

 • Don't hesitate to bring in a coach to facilitate training and practice sessions.